KaosKal/reclaimed-workforce/README.md

 ## What this repository contains

-This repository is the technical companion to the The Reclaimed Workforce four-part series published on LinkedIn, with the Champion's Guide published on Medium.
+This repository is the technical companion to The Reclaimed Workforce four-part series published on LinkedIn, with the Champion's Guide publishing on Medium.

+It provides the reference architecture, governance templates, and regulatory mapping for deploying Digital Workers with cryptographic identity, policy enforcement, and a tamper-evident audit trail.

+The series addresses a straightforward problem.
+Skilled people in financial services spend the majority of their working week on high-volume, process-intensive work that consumes their expertise without rewarding it.
+Digital Workers can handle that work.
+But an ungoverned AI agent operating inside a regulated firm is not a productivity tool.
+This framework makes the difference.

 **The Reclaimed Workforce — LinkedIn series:**
 - [Part 1: Hiring the Invisible Colleague](https://www.linkedin.com/pulse/reclaimed-workforce-part-1-hiring-invisible-colleague-kal-perwaz-1zqae/)